skagedal/blog.skagedal.tech/jekyll/_drafts/02-fixing-my-blog.md

  $
 ```

 Yay, victory!
 And site still looks fine.
-Kudos to whoever did this tool.
+Kudos to these people for having a migrator tool and for telling me about it at the exact right place.

 So, the final step in my script is `rsync` which is uploading the generated site to `blog.skagedal.tech`, and I think that's a bit too noisy as well.
 Can we make it less verbose?
 How are we calling it now?